Hello, my name is Alison Rawlins and I am a Practice Educator Specialist.

 My passion is in mentoring and enabling colleague’s development, supporting pre-qualifying students undertaking work based placements in the City Council and post qualified colleagues completing Practice Educator training.

 I work closely with local Universities and the D2N2 Teaching Partnership to improve the quality of professional social work training.
-Below is a brief summary of routes into the social work profession and how the Council will support you in your development to becoming a Social Worker.
+Within my role I design and deliver training within the Council and coordinate the Step Up to Social Work scheme below.

 Do you have what it takes to ‘Step Up’ to social work?